OctopusDeploy/blog/blog/2020-11/octopus-release-2020-5/index.md

 ![Octopus 2020.5](release-2020.5.png)

 I'm pleased to share that Octopus 2020.5 is now available.
-This is a quieter release as we're doing a lot of behind-the-scenes work but it's still has some solid improvements.
+This release has some solid improvements; however, it's a quieter release as we're doing a lot of behind-the-scenes work for our Config as Code feature.

-This release is the [fifth of six in 2020](/blog/2020-03/releases-and-lts/index.md), and it includes six months of long-term support.
+Octopus 2020.5 is the [fifth of six in 2020](/blog/2020-03/releases-and-lts/index.md), and it includes six months of long-term support.
 The following table shows our current versions with long-term support:

 | Release               | Long-term support  | LTS end date |
 | --------------------- | ------------------ | ------------ |